 There are lots of documentaries about cats but there are very few that truly focus on what we know, and don't know, about our feline companions.
 The Lion in your Living Room is one of the best.
 If I had to give someone a crash course on cats in less than an hour, this is what I'd show them.

-The 50 minute show, recently added to Netflix, covers a lot of territory in a short time.
+The 50 minute show covers a lot of territory in a short time.
 The documentary begins with basic cat physiology and also covers dietary needs, communication skills, and territoriality.
 There's also a very good section on the evolution of the domestic cat and the ways in which the species became companions to humans.

 If there is an omission, it's the lack of a clear argument for the trap-neuter-return (TNR) solution to feral cat overpopulation.
 It's mentioned briefly, but there's nothing about ear-tipping spayed and neutered ferals.
 While I understand that this isn't the primary focus of the show, it's important to communicate this symbol to the public at large so that they know these ear-tipped ferals have been "fixed".